ruby/ruby/doc/ractor.md

 ### An execution result of given block

-Return value of the given block becomes an outgoing message (see bellow for details).
+Return value of the given block becomes an outgoing message (see below for details).

 ```ruby
 r = Ractor.new do